andreubotella/multipart-form-data/README.md

-A web-spec definition of `multipart/form-data` and related algorithms, meant for inclusion in the WHATWG standards.
+A web-spec definition of the `multipart/form-data` format and related algorithms, meant for inclusion in the WHATWG standards.